vincentauger/sierra-php-sdk/README.md

 3. **Set up environment (optional, for testing against real API)**

+By default, the test will use the existing fixtures.

    ```bash
    cp .env.example .env
    # Edit .env with your Sierra API credentials